 You put a huge emphasis on developer engagement.
 Why is this important for the Snips voice AI platform?

 Our developer community plays a fundamental role in the development of our solution.
 Snips’ engineers work to constantly improve our product, incorporating the feedback we get from the community of 30,000 developers who design with Snips.

 Whenever a developer builds a new voice app or integrates other technology with Snips, they provide us with other proof-points that voice assistants can reliably run on the device, at a fraction of the computing power of the cloud.
 These new efforts also help to build a bigger set of examples and use cases for our applications, most of which are shared openly on the web.

 What’s the best project you’ve seen built by the Snips community?

-One of the best community projects I’ve seen using Snips is Project Alice by Laurent Chervet, our resident ‘supermaker’.
-Laurent earned this title, which we bestowed upon him, for his unrelenting commitment to building with Snips and being a source of inspiration, troubleshooting, and support for other developers that are getting started with our platform.
+One of the best community projects I’ve seen using the Snips voice AI platform is Project Alice by Laurent Chervet, our resident ‘supermaker’.
+Laurent earned this title, which we bestowed upon him, for his unrelenting commitment to building with Snips and being a source of inspiration, troubleshooting, and support for other developers that are getting started with the Snips voice AI platform.

-Laurent’s house is now completely controlled by voice, and he is still shipping one new feature per day, always pushing the boundaries of what Snips can do.
+Laurent’s house is now completely controlled by voice, and he is still shipping one new feature per day, always pushing the boundaries of what the Snips voice AI platform can do.
 It’s people like Laurent who will help us demonstrate to the world just how far Snips technology can go.

-Watch Snips in action and learn more about the Arm-powered AI voice platform that’s simplifying human interactions with connected devices.
+Watch Snips in action and learn more about the Arm-powered Snips voice AI voice platform that’s simplifying human interactions with connected devices.